pierrenoel/POO-Briefing/09.Polymorphism/readme.md

 }
 ```

 Nothing new here.
-Now I want to create roles for the user.
+Now let us create roles.
 However each role has different permissions, an admin can create or edit a post and a member can only read a post.
 So, let us implement the method role in our **User** class.

 ```php
    public function role()